fuzzyrobot/weather-api-django/readme.md

 `./manage.py runserver`

 ###Setup
-This project was set up using `virtualenv`.
+It is advised to use a virtual environment such as `virtualenv`.
 To install:

 `pip install virtualenv`